cwtsteven/C-like-Compiler/Code Review/week3.md

-Partner: Deyan
+##Partner: Deyan
 ----------------------------------------------

-Comments:
+##Comments:
-The test cases include the comparison of the generated Parse tree which is very helpful when testing expressions like 3 + 5 * 4.
-In that case, we can make sure how the expression will be evaluated.
+1. The test cases include the comparison of the generated Parse tree which is very helpful when testing expressions like 3 + 5 * In that case, we can make sure how the expression will be evaluated.

-Suggestions:
+2.

+##Suggestions:

-Reply to Deyan'suggestions:
+##Reply to Deyan'suggestions: